 Only by standing in that exact spot among the magical herbs had Gruffydd been able to see and ultimately visit the fairy islands.
 He continued to visit the islands for the remainder of his life, becoming a great friend to the fair folk and becoming wealthy from the gifts they bestowed upon him.

 Steve Parsons is an outstanding investigator of ghosts, hauntings and related phenomena whose background, peer recognition, experience and knowledge separate him from a domain full of pseudoscientific amateur ghost hunters.
 He has hunted for ghosts since childhood and has been a full-time investigator for more than 25 years.
 Peers and leading academic parapsychologists currently acknowledge him to be one of the best paranormal investigators in the UK.

-In 2012, the Wall Street Journal called Steve Parsons “The Gold Standard of Ghost Hunting”.
+In 2012, the Wall Street Journal called him “the gold standard of ghost hunting”.

 To contact Steve Parsons, email email@example.com